Shredmetal/llmtest/docs/api/error-handling.md

 ## Best Practices

-1. Always catch specific exceptions rather than the base LLMTestError
+1. Always catch specific exceptions rather than the base LLMAppTestError
 2. Log the full error information for debugging
 3. Handle LLMConnectionError for retry logic
 4. Use error details for test reporting